Saaho Worldwide Box Office Collections (Day 4): Crosses A Coveted Milestone!

 Day 4 At AP/TS

 Saaho enjoyed a pretty decent day and it was a holiday in most of the regions.
 The family crowd came to theatres in large numbers.
 It went past the Rs 1-crore mark at RTC X regions on Monday, which is one among the major theatres.
+Reportedly, the film has collected a share of Rs 66 crore from the first 4 days of run.
+Take a look at the area-wise split up here.

 Hindi Collections